-One of our strategic objectives is to expand internationally.
-For example, in Turkey we offer a variety of services and apps for both desktop and mobile platforms localized for that market, including search, mail, news, maps, traffic, weather, music, browser and mobile shell.
-As we seek to increase our Turkish user base, we will continue to incur costs to tailor our site to address the preferences and needs of users in Turkey and to acquire local content and services.
-International expansion also requires the development of new technologies, such as technology for storing web documents in different languages and document prioritization technology.
-Our international expansion efforts will continue to require us to incur additional costs that may contribute to a decline in our operating margins until we succeed in building the user base necessary to begin generating sufficient revenues in these new jurisdictions to earn accretive operating margins there.
+In Turkey we offer a variety of services and apps for both desktop and mobile platforms localized for that market, including search, mail, maps, traffic, weather and browser.
+Our search share in Turkey reached 6.6% of desktop search market in January 2016, according to comScore qSearch.
+As general macro-economic conditions have worsened globally and this has been especially pronounced across emerging markets, we have reduced our spending in Turkey on distribution and advertising and marketing fronts.
+As we remain committed to our Turkish users and plan to maintain our market share by continuing to deliver high quality search and navigation products, we will continue to incur costs to tailor our site to address the preferences and needs of users in Turkey.
 In addition, in certain countries we may choose to pursue joint venture arrangements as a means of developing our local offerings.
 Such arrangements may entail additional financial commitments and risks.

 Our revenues are impacted by seasonal fluctuations in internet usage and seasonality in advertising expenditures.
-Internet usage and advertising expenditures generally slow down during the months of January, May, June and July, when there are extended Russian public holidays and vacations, and are significantly higher in the fourth quarter of each year.
+Internet usage and advertising expenditures generally slow down during the months when there are extended Russian public holidays and vacations, and are significantly higher in the fourth quarter of each year.
 Moreover, expenditures by advertisers tend to be cyclical, reflecting overall economic conditions, retail patterns and advertising budgeting and buying patterns.

 Inflation in Russia has also impacted our results of operations and may continue to do so.
-According to Rosstat, the consumer price index in Russia increased by 6.6%, 6.5% and 11.4% in 2012, 2013, and 2014, respectively.
-The annual rate of inflation increased in 2014 due to depreciation of the Russian ruble.
-We can provide no assurance that the annual rate of inflation will not appreciate further in 2015.
+According to the Russian Federal State Statistics Service, Rosstat, the consumer price index in Russia increased by 6.5%, 11.4% and 12.9% in 2013, 2014, and 2015, respectively.
+The increase in the annual rate of inflation in 2014 and 2015 reflected the depreciation of the Russian ruble.
+We can provide no assurance that the annual rate of inflation will not appreciate further in 2016.
 Higher rates of inflation may accelerate increases in our operating expenses and capital expenditures and reduce the value and purchasing power of our ruble-denominated assets, such as cash, cash equivalents and term deposits.